Please scroll down for credentials and resume.

 If I knew then what I know now...

 My experiences were the driving force behind my decision to provide consultation services to the public.
 I've been there, I know what it's like, and I want to help you.
-No one should have to make the decision I made, and no pet should have to live the life Shadow lived.
+No one should have to make the decision I made, without support.
+And no pet should have to live the life Shadow lived.

 Master of Science in Experimental Psychology, Brown University